 Becoming a digital nomad is something everyone wants to do nowadays.
 Who would not like to travel the world while earning money and experience what life is meant to be.
 You finally have the freedom to do what you love whenever you want and however you want.

 Sounds like a dream?

-After working online for the past 3 years and experiencing the digital nomad lifestyle for the past year, I wrote an ebook that you can download for free here that gather my 2 years of research before taking the leap but here are below couple advice I can give you.
+After working online for the past 3 years and experiencing the digital nomad lifestyle for the past year, I wrote a guide that gathers the 6 legitimate ways to make money online in 2019 that gather all my research before taking the leap but here are below couple advice I can give you.